Tournament of Champions (golf): History

 For the 2021 tournament, the PGA Tour announced that the field would be expanded to include the 30 players qualifying for the 2020 Tour Championship in addition to tournament winners during the 2020 calendar year.
 The change was made following the cancellation of ten tournaments due to the COVID-19 pandemic.
 The 2022 edition reverted to the usual winners-only field, but the addition of Tour Championship qualifiers was made permanent in 2023.
 The tournament had a name change for 2024 as a result, dropping the traditional Tournament of Champions name again.
 For the 2025 tournament, The Sentry will be an official Signature Event.
 By rule, the 50 players who qualified for the 2024 BMW Championship, in addition to all winner of the previous year, are eligible.
 In addition, if a player who qualified for the BMW Championship is deemed not in good standing and ineligible to participate on the PGA Tour, the 51st place player in FedEx Cup standings will be elevated, and so forth.

 In September 2025, the PGA Tour announced that the tournament would not be played at its traditional venue, the Plantation Course at Kapalua in Maui, for the 2026 season.
 The decision was made citing ongoing drought conditions, water conservation mandates, compromised agronomic conditions, and logistical challenges.
 In October, the tour announced the cancellation of the 2026 event, and that all winners during the 2025 season would instead be invited to the RBC Heritage in April.

+On April 20, 2026, the PGA Tour announced that the tournament, along with the Sony Open in Hawaii, would no longer be part of the season schedule moving forward, officially ending the tournament after 73 editions.

 Television

 While being played at LaCosta, the weekend rounds were traditionally televised by ABC Sports.
 However, after moving to Hawaii in 1999, the time difference was not conducive to network television.
 The event moved to ABC's cable partner ESPN for four-round coverage.
 In 2007, the event moved to four-round coverage on the Golf Channel.
 In 2012, NBC Sports began showing weekend play, while also producing the new Monday final round for sister network Golf Channel.
-Starting in 2018, Thursday-Sunday coverage split between Golf Channel and NBC, with the latter picking up weekend coverage when not in conflict with the network's broadcasts of NFL playoff games.
+Starting in 2018, Thursday–Sunday coverage split between Golf Channel and NBC, with the latter picking up weekend coverage when not in conflict with the network's broadcasts of NFL playoff games.